 Enough to make a newbie or would-be project manager go run and hide under a rock, right?

-There are usually three key ingredients to project success in most stakeholder's books: on-time delivery, on budget delivery and project customer satisfaction.
+There are usually three key ingredients to project success in most stakeholder's books: on-time delivery, meeting the project budget and project customer satisfaction.
 So what we are discussing here is a major factor in project success.
 From my experience, most stakeholders find a 10% budget overrun generally acceptable.
 Plus, it's way easier to correct a 10% overrun than a 50% budget overage.

 The key is to always know where the project financials stand and you do that by reviewing, revising and re-forecasting weekly.
 Let's go through 5 key practices to creating and managing a workable project budget.